Mushroom Chestnut Vegetarian Sausage Rolls with Mustard Pastry

 Mustard Pastry

 The process of making these mushroom & chestnut vegetarian sausage rolls is a bit fiddly, especially if you’re making your own pastry as I’ve done.
 But please don’t let that put you off; the result is absolutely worth it.
-You can always buy puff pastry instead, but sometimes it’s good to go that extra mile to make your bakes that little bit more delicious as well as more wholesome.

 My mustard pastry is made the usual way with spelt wholemeal flour, butter and yoghurt.
 Though I actually used kefir this time and added some mustard.
 The result was as good as it’s always been with this delicious, reliable and easy flaky pastry.

-Mushroom Chestnut Filling
+How to Make Mushroom Chestnut Filling

-The mushroom & chestnut filling is pretty straightforward.
+The mushroom and chestnut filling is pretty straightforward.
 You just need a bit of time to cook the mixture and allow it to cool down before pulsing in a food processor and laying onto the pastry.

 The sweetness from the chestnuts is offset wonderfully by the umami mushrooms and tamari and then highlighted by the piquancy and general unctuousness of the mustard pastry.
 They’re almost as good cold as they are warm.
 I’m wishing I’d made double the quantity now as they’re disappearing at too fast a rate.